Wild's Zach Parise: 'I have no problem coming back'

 "That's what I'm looking forward to, and then we'll see what happens."

-After being a focal point of the Wild's offense since he signed a 13-year, $98 million contract in 2012, Parise fell down the depth chart this year until he was eventually out of the lineup completely.
+After being a focal point of the Wild offense since signing a 13-year, $98 million contract in July 2012, Parise fell down the depth chart this year until he was eventually completely out of the lineup.

 "The hardest part is watching your teammates play, not practicing on a line consistently," Parise said.
 "Watching them play in the playoffs for those first three games was brutal.
 You start each season so excited about the season but with the prospect of playoffs and playing in playoffs.
 When you have to watch your team play, that's tough.
 That was hard."

-Not until forward Marcus Johansson suffered a broken arm did the Wild utilize Parise, ushering him in for Game 4 on the fourth line where he spent most of the season when he wasn't scratched or sidelined in the COVID protocols.
+Not until Marcus Johansson suffered a broken arm did the Wild utilize Parise, ushering him in for Game 4 on the fourth line, where he spent most of the season when he wasn't scratched or sidelined because of COVID-19 protocols.

 "I've known the whole time that that's the player that I am and can be," Parise said.
 "Given the opportunity, there was no doubt in my mind that I can play and contribute."

-In 45 regular-season games, Parise recorded seven goals and 11 assists while averaging 13 minutes, 57 seconds — his lowest ice time since his rookie season.
-The franchise leader in power play goals, Parise was rarely used with the man advantage as the season progressed.
-He had zero power play goals for just the second time in his 16-year NHL career.
+In 45 regular-season games, Parise recorded seven goals and 11 assists while averaging 13 minutes, 57 seconds — his lowest average ice time since his rookie season.
+The franchise leader in power-play goals, Parise was rarely used with the man advantage as the season progressed.
+He had zero power-play goals for just the second time in his 16-year NHL career.

 Net-front presence